-- Preset Speed: You can set the speed of a defined preset from 1 to 8. - ♦ Keyboard Control Speed: Define the speed of PTZ control by a keyboard as Low, Normal or High. - ♦ Auto Scan Speed: The mini PTZ camera provides 5 scan modes: auto scan, tilt scan, frame scan, random scan and panorama scan.
-The scan speed can be set from level 1 to 40. - ♦ Zooming Speed: The speed of zooming is adjustable. - PTZ OSD: Set the on-screen display duration of the PTZ status. - ♦ Zoom Status: Set the OSD duration of zooming status as 2 seconds, 5 seconds, 10 seconds, Always Close or Always Open. - ♦ PT Status: Set the azimuth angle display duration while panning and tilting as 2 seconds, 5 seconds, 10 seconds, Always Close or Always Open. - Position Display Format: Set the position display format as PT or Direction and the position parameter displays in corresponding format. - Preset Status: Set the preset name display duration while calling the preset as 2 seconds, 5 seconds, 10 seconds, Always Close or Always Open. - Power-off Memory: The mini PTZ camera can resume its previous PTZ status or actions after it restarted from a power-off.
-You can set the time point of which the mini PTZ camera resumes its PTZ status.
-You can set it to resume the status of 30 seconds, 60 seconds, 300 seconds or 600 seconds before power-off.
+- ♦ Zoom Status: Set the OSD duration of zooming status as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - ◆ PT Status: Set the azimuth angle display duration while panning and tilting as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - Preset Status: Set the preset name display duration while calling the preset as 2 seconds, 5 seconds, 10 seconds, NC (Normally Closed), or NO (Normally Open). - Power-off Memory: The camera can resume its previous PTZ status or actions after it restarted from a power-off.
+You can set the time point of which the dome resumes its PTZ status.
+You can set it to resume the status of 30 seconds, 60 seconds, 300 seconds or 600 seconds before power-off. - 3.
+Click to save the settings.

-5.4.2 Configuring PTZ Limits
+5.3.2 Configuring PTZ Limits

-The mini PTZ camera can be programmed to move within the configurable PTZ limits (left/right, up/down).
+The camera can be programmed to move within the configurable PTZ limits (left/right, up/down).
+Steps:

-Enter the Limit Configuration interface:
+1. Enter Limit configuration interface: